DEFRA/ffc-sfi-payment-responses/README.md

 docker-compose build
 ```

-The service will file watching application and test files so no need to rebuild the container unless a change to an npm package is made.
+The service will file watch application and test files so no need to rebuild the container unless a change to an npm package is made.

 ## Start the service